AkifEltahir96/Pewlett-Hackard-Analysis/README.md

 ## Summary
 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact? (unsure of this question?)
+Find the hiring number averages for the past 4 years (1997-2000).
+Find the retirement averages per year for the last 4 years (1952 - 1955).
+Subtract the differences and make analyes on this
 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees? (slightly unsure of this question)?
+Do the point 3 and 4 query for departments table.